 To track Accounts using Databox, follow these steps:

-Opportunities (Pipeline) by Campaign metric measures the number of potential deals in the sales pipeline for each marketing campaign, allowing businesses to track the success of their marketing efforts in generating qualified leads.
+The Opportunities Won by Campaign metric in SharpSpring tracks the number of sales opportunities that were won for each marketing campaign, enabling businesses to measure the performance of their campaigns in generating leads and closing deals.

 Opportunities Won Amount is a metric in SharpSpring that shows the total revenue generated from closed deals won by your sales team.
 It tracks sales performance and helps you measure the success of your sales efforts.